Descanonge/filefinder/docs/source/pattern.rst

 The pattern specifies the structure of the filenames relative to the root directory.
-Parts that vary from file to file are indicated by **groups**, enclosed by parenthesis and preceded by '%'.
+Parts that vary from file to file are indicated by **groups**, enclosed by parenthesis and preceded by '%' (by default).
 They are represented by the :class:`~group.Group` class.

 Each group definition starts with a :ref:`name<name>`, and is then followed by multiple optional properties, separated by colons (in no particular order):